chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

   6. Under `Sites` on the left pane click on the site for your Chocolatey Simple Server, most likely `ChocolateyServer`
   7. Again, search for `Modules` on the right pane and doubleclick it
   8. Search for `DynamicCompressionModule`, right-click it and choose `Remove`
-  9. Restart the Simple Server site
+  9. Restart the Chocolatey Simple Server site

 The Chocolatey Simple Server should now be able to handle requests correctly again.